 - planning for succession with respect to the Chief Executive Officer, including planning appropriate contingencies in case the Chief Executive Officer retires, resigns or is incapacitated, and monitoring management’s succession planning for other key executives of the Company;

-- overseeing risk assessment and management of the Company’s major financial and other risk exposures;
+- overseeing risk assessment and management of the Company’s major financial and other risk exposures, including from cybersecurity threats;

 - providing advice and counsel to the Chief Executive Officer and other executives of the Company;